codefresh-io/cap-docs.codefresh.io/_docs/pipelines/hooks.md

 ### Running a step at the start of the pipeline

-Similar to the end of the pipeline, you can also execute a step in the beginning of the pipeline with the `on_elected` keyword:
+Similar to the end of the pipeline, you can also execute a step at the beginning of the pipeline with the `on_elected` keyword:

 `codefresh.yml`
 {% highlight yaml %}